 (1) The Directors may exercise all the powers and do all the acts and things that the Society may exercise and do, and which are not by these By-laws or by statute or otherwise lawfully directed or required to be exercised or done by the Society in general meeting, but subject, nevertheless, to

 (c) rules, not being inconsistent with these By-laws, which are made from time to time by the Society in general meeting.

 (2) No rule, made by the Society in general meeting invalidates a prior act of the Directors that would have been valid if that rule had not been made.

-(5) The President shall have served a minimum of one year on the board of directors.
-No person shall hold the position of President or Vice-president for more than four consecutive years
+(4) No person shall hold the position of President or Vice-president for more than four consecutive years.

-No Director shall be remunerated for being or acting as a Director but a Director shall be reimbursed for all expenses necessarily and reasonably incurred by him while engaged in the affairs of the Society.
+No Director of Officer shall be reimbursed for being or acting as a Director of Officer but shall be reimbursed for all expenses necessarily incurred while engaged in the affairs of the Society.

 PART 6 – PROCEEDINGS OF DIRECTORS